ankurnecessary/4-react-quizz-app/README.md

 19. We generally use useEffect() for the asynchronous code which will resolve in future and can change the state of the application.
 20. useCallback() - Whenever we wrap any function inside the useCallback() it stops getting recreated again and again when a component rerenders, if the dependency array is blank.
 If not then the function in useCallback() will be recreated when the value of any of the dependency change.
 21. In the dependency array of useEffect() and useCallback() function we put props, state variables or other functions that are dependent on the state variables like context values and other functions.
 You will not add the state updating function of useState() directly.
+22. useState()'s state updating function never gets recreated again in react.
+So, we need not pass it as a dependency in useCallback() or useEffect().

 [Eslint configuration - Best linting configuration is to use "format on save" and don't use "formatting option of ES Lint"](https://www.udemy.com/course/react-the-complete-guide-incl-redux/learn/lecture/8231814#questions/20789494)